Evidence review

 Microdose dose charts are easy to find and impossible to verify.
 The only schedule with trial evidence behind it is the approved 2.5 → 15 mg ladder, and even that lowest rung is a temporary starting dose, not a microdose.
 The fractional, split, "units," and "clicks" schemes people share are untested, off-label, and built on a measurement step that is genuinely error-prone — and the dose-response data say they'd do less anyway.
 If you are weighing any of this, treat the charts as a description of a risky trend, not a prescription, and talk to a qualified clinician.

-For the fuller picture, see our pillar Microdosing Tirzepatide: what the evidence actually says, the dose-response deep dive why lower doses do less, the question does microdosing GLP-1 actually work, and the safety review is compounded / microdosed GLP-1 safe.
+For the fuller picture, see our pillar Microdosing Tirzepatide: what the evidence actually says, the dose-response deep dive why lower doses do less, the question does microdosing GLP-1 actually work, the guide on when and how to increase your microdose, and the safety review is compounded / microdosed GLP-1 safe.
 To see how providers compare on price and oversight, we rank them on our GLP-1 microdose rankings hub.

 Frequently asked